How Is a Nonprofit Different From a For-Profit Business?

 Control of a nonprofit lies with a governing board of directors or trustees.
 The responsibility of that board is to see that the organization fulfills its purpose.
 Board members do not act as individuals but must serve as a group.

-No one can be guaranteed permanent tenure on a board, and the board can, if necessary, fire an executive or remove board members.
+No one has permanent tenure on a board, and the board can, if necessary, fire an executive or remove board members.

 This means that no one, not even the founder of the organization, can control a nonprofit.
-In some states, such as California, there are rules governing the pay of directors of nonprofits.
+In some states, such as California, rules govern the pay of directors of nonprofits.
 Most nonprofit boards of directors are not compensated, except for expenses such as travel to and from board meetings.

 Nonprofit organizations are accountable to the public and must file annual information returns with the federal and state governments.

-IRS Form 990 must be made available to the public.
+IRS public disclosure requirements apply to all tax-exempt organizations.
+That involves making the nonprofit's three most recent Form 990 or 990-PF returns as well as related supporting documents available to the public.
 Most nonprofits make them available at their headquarters and on their websites.
 The tax forms are also easily obtained through services such as Guidestar.